Pediatric Orthopedic Surgeons treating Low Back Pain

 The following are just a few of the many reasons why patients might choose Medical City Children’s Orthopedics and Spine Specialists.

-• Expertise in pediatric orthopedics and spine: The team of specialists at Medical City Children’s Orthopedics and Spine Specialists are experts.
+• Expertise in pediatric orthopedics and spine: The team of specialists at Medical City Children’s Orthopedics and Spine Specialists is are expert.
 They specialize in the diagnosis and treatment of pediatric orthopedic and spinal conditions, ensuring the best possible care for children.

 Finally, our board-certified physicians and fellowship-trained orthopedic surgeons use the full range of treatments to treat low back pain and return kids to the activities they enjoy.
 Get in touch with us today at 214-556-0590 to schedule an appointment.